prebid/prebid.github.io/dev-docs/bidders/exadsadserver.md

 }
 ```

-For more information navigate to <https://docs.prebid.org/dev-docs/bidder-adaptor.html>.
+For more information navigate to the [page](/dev-docs/bidder-adaptor.html).